 Each year other coaches are brought in from all over the country to ensure the best experiece for our athletes.
 Most of our instructors have played professional hockey and all come to the Black Hills with some sort of coaching or teaching background.
 We are pleased to introduce you to some of the BHHA coaches of past and present.

 The BHHA is led by the CHL's 2012 Defenseman of the Year, Riley Weselowski.
-Riley is a current professional hockey player with the Rapid City Rush of the ECHL.
-He has played for the Rush every season but one since 2009 and helped the team win the 2010 Ray Miron Presidents Cup.
+Riley is a current professional hockey player/assistant coach with the Wichita Thunder of the ECHL.
+He played for the Rapid City Rush for 10 seasons and helped the team win the 2010 Ray Miron Presidents Cup.
 Riley's background includes playing Division 1 college hockey at Bemidji State University where he earned All-CHA honors his junior season.
-He has also played with the Idaho Steelheads and Cincinnati Cyclones of the ECHL.
-Riley has over 18 years experience as an instructor and has worked with athletes of all ages.
-Weselowski, his wife Kelly and son Collin call Rapid City home, and it is in the Black HIlls that the two of them along with their dogs Jax and Presley enjoy all that the South Dakota summers have to offer.
+He has also played with the Idaho Steelheads, Florida Everblades and Cincinnati Cyclones of the ECHL.
+Riley has over 20 years experience as an instructor and has worked with athletes of all ages.
+Weselowski, his wife Kelly and son Collin call Wichita KS home.

 Goaltender-Rapid City Rush